 Occupational Transitions and Inclusive Communities (OTIC)

 This website represents a collaboration amongst several researchers at the Department of Occupational Science & Occupational Therapy (OS&OT) at the University of Toronto.
-Projects reflect the shared interests of researchers Lynn Cockburn, Barry Trentham, Jill Stier, Sylvia Langlois, Jane Davis, and Anne Fourt in creating inclusive learning and practice environments from an occupational perspective and across the life course.
+Projects reflect the shared interests of researchers Lynn Cockburn, Barry Trentham, Jill Stier, Sylvia Langlois, Ruheena Sangrar, Jane Davis, and Anne Fourt in creating inclusive learning and practice environments from an occupational perspective and across the life course.

 Examples of the research conducted by the lab include work with persons at risk for occupational loss and deprivation, and who may experience discrimination on various levels.
-The discrimination includes a focus on the impact ageism, heterosexism, ableism, and racism on occupational participation and engagement in everyday living, participatory action research in community settings with senior citizens, and people living with chronic mental illness.
+The research includes a focus on the impact of ageism, heterosexism, ableism, and racism on occupational participation and engagement in everyday living, participatory action research in community settings with senior citizens, and people living with chronic mental illness.